1source-ac/one/README.md

 </h1>

 <h3 align="center">
-  Enabling the digital-physical world of the future.
+  Simplifying the digital-physical world of the future.
 </h3>

 ## Summary